banyspy/EdoproCustomCards/README.md

 ## Progress
 Incomplete for now.
 Some of uploaded card isn't even finished making (as can see from card text).
 More card and fix to existing card to come.
-There is also more archetype but I don't push it until I test it enough.
+There is also more archetype but I don't push it until I test it enough.<br />

+**Nethersea** - 9/12 - Abit of fixing of existing one then new card.<br />
+**Traptrix** - 5-6/(10?) - Abit on hold.<br />
+**Duel Altering** has no real progression goal, they are "cheat" kind of card for various intend not necessarily play normally, although would try to finish what created.<br />

 ## Other people who also make custom cards